-For more detailed information and specs about these speakers see the full rankings of all of them at All Powered Speakers Ranked
+For information and specs about all the speakers, see the full rankings of all of them at All Powered Speakers Ranked

 The best small size powered bookshelf speaker for the majority of people who are looking for great sound while not being too large or expensive is the Edifier MR3 [Amazon] [Used Listings]: $135